tumitem/OnlineMacizle/content/blog/2020-01-23-is-it-worth-playing-well-what-is-esport.md

   - streaming
   - playing
   - csgo
-  - sports career
+  - esports career
   - gamblers life
 draft: false
 ---
 \
-I have been running the players' website, tournaments since March 2014 and since then I have constantly heard some statements and questions:
+I have been running the players' website and tournaments since March 2014 and since then I have constantly heard some statements and questions:

 ## ***Is it worth playing ?*** ***I don't have time to stream.
 I don't have parents who like it.***